 "If you have textural changes where the skin is not smooth, where it is rough or bumpy, then exfoliation can help you," says Dr. Hooper.

-What to use for exofoliation
+What to use for exfoliation

 There are two ways to exfoliate, mechanically and chemically.
 Mechanically exfoliating works by manually polishing the skin with scrubs, brushes, and more.
 Chemical exfoliation uses hydroxy acids like glycolic acid and salicylic acid to break the bonds between cells and thus smooth the skin.
 Some products include both.
 Whichever method you use comes down to personal preference and what your skin can handle.
+If you're totally new to exfoliation, it's wise to prioritize an exfoliator for sensitive skin.

 "The big problem with exfoliation is it can irritate your skin and lead to redness and tenderness," says Dr. Hooper.
 "People with sensitive skin should not purchase physical exfoliators.
 Because chemical exfoliants don't involve a ton of rubbing or scraping of the skin, they can be better tolerated than physical exfoliants.
 Additionally, chemical exfoliants are able to work at a deeper level than mechanical ones.